BookStackApp/website/content/docs/admin/backup-restore.md

 After a backup of the files you should reset the permissions to ensure any write-required locations are writable by the server.
 The locations required for this can be found in the [installation instructions](/docs/admin/installation).

+#### Configuration (.env File)

+During a restore, you may end up merging various configuration options between your old and new instance `.env` files, to get things working for the new environment.
+For example, it's common to use the old `.env` settings for most things but use database settings from the `.env` file of a newly created instance.

+One thing to be aware of is that you should use the `APP_KEY` value of the old `.env` file since this is used for various features like the encryption of multi-factor authentication credentials.
+Changing the `APP_KEY` may cause such features to break.

+#### URL Changes

+If you are restoring into an environment where BookStack will run on a different URL, there are a couple of things you'll need to do after restoring everything:

+- Within the `.env` config file update the `APP_URL` value to exactly match your new base URL.
+- Run the ["Update System URL" command](/docs/admin/commands/#update-system-url) to update your database content to use your new URL.

+If you migrated web-server configuration files, you may also need to tweak those to correctly use the new URL.